atsaloli/cicd/gitlab-ci/01-setting-up-ci/12-setting-up-a-project.md

 Add a new project "www"

-Add an SSH key (if needed) so you can commit to this project.
+Add an SSH key so you can commit to this project.

 Follow the steps in "Command Line Instructions -> Create a new repository" to add the first file, `README.md`.
+(You use the SSH URL, not HTTPS, so that you can use your SSH key to authorize access without having to type in your password.)

 ## Enable CI